jbcoe/value_types/DRAFT.md

   noexcept on properties of the allocator.
-Thus for `indirect`, the move constructor and move assignment operator for `indirect` are conditionally noexcept on properties of the allocator (Allocator instances may have different underlying memory resources, it's not possible for an allocator with one memory resource to delete an object in another memory resource.
+Thus for `indirect`, the move constructor and move assignment operator for `indirect` are conditionally noexcept on properties of the allocator (Allocator instances may have different underlying memory resources, it is not possible for an allocator with one memory resource to delete an object in another memory resource.
 When allocators have different underlying memory resources, move necessitates the allocation of memory and cannot be marked noexcept.).
 Like `vector`,